 The University of Kansas School of Medicine is an approved sponsor of the Multi-Specialty Portfolio ProgramTM (Portfolio Program), a service provided through the American Board of Medical Specialties® (ABMS), that works with all types of health care organizations to support and recognize the work physicians are already doing to improve their practices and the care of their patients.
 It offers an option for organizations to support physician involvement in quality, performance, and process improvement (QI/PI) initiatives at their institution and award physicians Improvement in Medical Practice (Part IV) credit for the ABMS Program for Maintenance of Certification (ABMS MOC®).

 Click here to view a presentation outlining the KUMC Portfolio Program by Dr. Nancy Davis and Candice Reynolds

 How the Portfolio Program benefits YOU as a KU affiliated physician or resident

 - Resource of ABMS Maintenance of Certification (MOC)

 - CME credit is available when activities are approved prior to the project start date

 - Participation comes at no cost to KU affiliated physicians or residents affiliated on the Kansas City, Wichita and Salina campuses

 - Reduces efforts associated with applying to multiple certifying boards for approval of one or more QI initiatives

-- Reporting to the certifying board is automatic (in most cases participant does not need to report to their board).
+- Reporting to the certifying board is automatic (in most cases participants do not need to report to their board)

-- There are some boards with additional requirements, learn about them here.
+- Some boards have additional requirements, learn about them here

 - Physicians can earn MOC Part IV credit for health care QI efforts within their own practice

-Click here to see what Dr. Nancy Davis, Assistant Dean of the University of Kansas School of Medicine about the benefits of the Portfolio Program
+Click here to see what Dr. Nancy Davis, MOC Portfolio Director at the University of Kansas School of Medicine about the benefits of the Portfolio Program